sibeshkar/jiminy-env/README.md

 2. `make plugin-v1` to plugin-1
 3. `make plugin-v2` to plugin-2

+Recording:
+1. `make docker-record` to enter docker container.
+Install plugin using `jiminy install <plugin zip file>`
+2. Run `jiminy record <repo/env/task>` for e.g. `jiminy record sibeshkar/wob-v1/ClickButton`
+3. Connect to `0.0.0.0:5901` on your computer with VNCviewer.
+Password : `boxware`
+4. To use Recordings, copy the recordings from the docker container using the following command:
+`docker cp <container_name>:/root/.jiminy/plugins/sibeshkar/wob-v1/recordings/* .`
+5. Process using `jiminy.demonstration.event_readers.VNCDemontration` object to get iterator.

 See Makefile for more commands.

 Update protobuf definition :

 ```sh
 $ protoc -I proto/ proto/env.proto --go_out=plugins=grpc:proto/